 A Message from Niyonu Spann - Principal & Co-Founder of CEIO

 CEIO will soon release a full length report covering the impact, culture, technologies and discoveries of CEIO to date.
 The report has been 2 years in the making and a huge blessing as we turn to widen our circles of partnership and connection in New Haven.
 The report will be launched soon as well as a Community of Practice date in hopes of drawing the community in to explore and find meaning about the report together

 Though the next phase of CEIO will not see the return of the Organizer's Path program we will always celebrate its successes!
 Fittingly dubbed "OP" this program partnered with 21 organizers & activists across CT.
 The Organizer's Path ran for two seasons from 2015-2018 and made transformational strides in creating spaces for organizers to invite their whole selves in the embodiment of their power, creativity, and purpose.

-Listen to a heart filled reflection with Capacity Building & Training Partner and long time CEIO core team member, Sonja Ahuja, speaks on the Partner Organization process and her reflections on 5 years of partnering with Planned Parenthood of Southern England on their journey to becoming a more just and inclusive organization.
+Listen to a heart filled reflection with Capacity Building & Training Partner and long time CEIO core team member, Sonja Ahuja, speak on the Partner Organization process and her reflections on 5 years of partnering with Planned Parenthood of Southern England on their journey to becoming a more just and inclusive organization.
 Interview by Hanifa Nayo Washington.